frankwang95/frankwang95.github.io/_posts/2019-06-01-semantic-entity-segmentation-dataset.md

 1. Monetary references with and without currency markers, with markers of different kinds, and with markers in different positions.
 2. Titles with references to different dates.
-3. Titles with and without the presence of `.` and `,` characters
+3. Titles with and without the presence of `.` and `,` characters.
-4. A diverse selection of monetary amounts
+4. A diverse selection of monetary amounts.

 In practice we have actually found that our data is somewhat insufficient with respect to attributions (1) and (4) though the details of such a question is more appropriate in its own discussion.